cguardia/ZODB-Documentation/book/transactions.rst

 The most important part of the template is the loop that starts on line 14.
 The tal:repeat attribute on the <tr> tag means that for every task in the tasks variable, the contents of the tag should be repeated.
-The tasks list comes from the dictionary that was returned by the view, you may rememeber.
+The tasks list comes from the dictionary that was returned by the view, you may remember.

-Each task comes from the data manager items and thus contains a tuple of id (key) and task.
+The task list comes from the data manager items and thus each of its elements contains a tuple of id (key) and task.
 Each task is itself a tuple of description and status.
 These values are used to populate the form with the task list.

 You can now run the application and try it out on the browser.
 From the root of the virtualenv type::